Port Hawkesbury: History

-Several thousand years ago, the territory of the province became known a part of the territory of the Mi'kmaq nation of Mi'kma'ki.
-Mi'kma'ki includes what is now the Maritimes, parts of Maine, Newfoundland and the Gaspé Peninsula.
-The town of Port Hawkesbury is in the traditional Mi'kmaw district of Unama'ki.
+Several thousand years ago, the territory of the province became known as a part of the territory of the Mi'kmaq nation of Mi'kma'ki.
+Mi'kma'ki included what are now the Maritimes, parts of Maine, Newfoundland and the Gaspé Peninsula.
+The town of Port Hawkesbury is in the traditional Mi'kmaq district of Unama'ki.

 In 1605, French colonists established the first permanent European settlement in the future Canada (and the first north of Florida) at Port Royal, founding what would become known as Acadia.[7][8]
-While the French established the first European settlements on Île Royale (as the French called Unama'ki) at present day Englishtown in 1629 and the following year at St. Peter's, just 40 kilometres away from present-day Port Hawkesbury, neither settlement lasted past 1659.
+While the French established the first European settlements on Île Royale at present day Englishtown in 1629 and the following year at St. Peter's, just 40 kilometres away from present-day Port Hawkesbury, neither settlement lasted past 1659.
 European settlers did not return to the island until Louisbourg were re-established by the French in 1713.
 By 1763 most of Acadia, including what had now become Cape Breton Island had come under British control.

 Founded in 1789 as Ship Harbour, Port Hawkesbury was renamed in honour of Admiral Sir Edward Hawke, who commanded the ship that brought Governor Edward Cornwallis to Halifax.
 Incorporated in 1889, the community built ships for the timber export trade in the early and mid 19th century, such as the brig James, the subject of one of the earliest ship portraits in Canada.[4]
 Schooners and fishing boats were also built for the inshore and banks fishery by firms such as the noted boat builder H.W.
 Embree and Sons.

 Today the town is largely a service centre for western Cape Breton Island, with many of its residents working in large industries, particularly the pulp and paper plant in the industrial park located in the adjacent community of Point Tupper, Richmond County.